MrJoy/frisky/README.md

 ## Description

-Ruby's UPnP RubyGem was outdated in Ruby 1.9 when support for Soap4r was dropped.
-This gem intends to fill that void for Ruby >= 1.9 and allow for SSDP search, discovery, advertisement, the ability to act as a UPnP control point, as well as provide UPnP devices and services.

-This uses [EventMachine](http://github.com/eventmachine/eventmachine), so if you're not already, getting familiar with its concepts will be helpful here.

-### This Fork

-This fork updates the [playful](http://github.com/turboladen/playful) gem, which hasn't seen updates in a while.

-Specifically:

-1. Brings a few dependencies up to date.
-2. Gets rid of unfinished/broken, overly-ambitious functionality.

-In short, this fork aims to be a simple, minimal way to run SSDP queries and handle the results.
+Originally forked from [playful](https://github.com/turboladen/playful), this gem reduces the scope to just being an SSDP _client_, reducing dependencies considerably and making it easier to declare this stable and ready to use.

 ### Er, what's UPnP??

 "Universal Plug and Play" is a mashup of network protocols that let network devices identify themselves and discover and use each other's services.
 Common implementations of UPnP devices are things like:

 * [Media Servers and Clients](http://en.wikipedia.org/wiki/List_of_UPnP_AV_media_servers_and_clients) like...
     * PS3